 Step 2 - Installing Eclipse and setting up the project

-The following run-down is a condensed and updated version of what’s explained in much more detail for the entire Mozilla codebase.
-Luckily, improvements in CDT have reduced the basic process to a manageable 5 steps:
+The following run-down is a condensed and updated version of what is explained in much more detail for the entire Mozilla codebase.
+Luckily, improvements in CDT have reduced the basic process to manageable five steps:

 - Download and extract "Eclipse IDE for C/C++ Developers" from the Eclipse downloads page.

 At this point, the indexer starts running and already produces a pretty decent index of much of SpiderMonkey.
-Still, there are a quite a few things that CDT doesn’t pick up yet: For everything to be indexed, CDT has to be aware of the project’s build details.
+Still, there are a quite a few things that CDT does not pick up yet: For everything to be indexed, CDT has to be aware of the project's build details.

 Step 3 - Index all the code

-To let CDT know about the build, it has to invoke make itself (or, as is done in the guide for the whole Mozilla codebase on MDN, read a log of the build).
-This can be setup in another set of decently simple steps:
+To let CDT know about the build, it has to invoke make itself (or, as is done in the guide for the whole Mozilla codebase on MDN, read a log of the build), which can be setup with these simple steps:

-- Under “Builder Settings” group tab, deactivate “Use default build command”
+- Under the "Builder Settings" group tab, deactivate "Use default build command".